Win over your interviewer and highlight your accomplishments by skillfully responding to behavioral interview questions.

 How to STAR:

-Situation: Set the scene and tee up your example.
-Make it easy for the interviewer to imagine you in the situation.
+: Set the scene and tee up your example.
+Make it easy for the interviewer to imagine you in the case.

-Action: Describe what happened, and exactly what steps you took in the situation.
-If it didn’t work the first time, you can explain that, too.
+: Describe what happened and exactly what steps you took in the situation.
+If it didn’t work the first time, you could explain that, too.

 Keep their attention on you and your value so that you have a real shot at impressing them.